LucasHazen12/nyse-emh/README.md

 | R² | 0.004 |
 | Observations | 689 |

-β₁ is marginally statistically significant but economically trivial — it explains ~0.4% of return variation.
+β₁ is marginally statistically significant but economically trivial, as it explains ~0.4% of return variation.
 The evidence supports weak-form market
 efficiency: statistically detectable, not economically exploitable.